atar-axis/xpadneo/docs/TROUBLESHOOTING.md

 ### Gamepad Is Connected but Did not Rumble

 If the gamepad does connect but it doesn't rumble, then mosty probably the wrong driver is loaded, or the gamepad is quirky and doesn't fully support the protocol.
+Your kernel may also be missing the `uhid` module which is needed by all Bluetooth LE devices for input capabilities because the bluez daemon will handle HID data in user-space.
+Most distributions include  `uhid` but if in doubt, ask your distribution kernel maintainers.

+Check the output of `zgrep UHID /proc/config.gz` to check whether your kernel has uhid support.
+This is only required for Xbox controllers with firmware 5.x or higher.

 Check the output of the `dmesg` command to see whether xpadneo was loaded and logged your gamepad.